 He settled in Boston in '72 and soon became a regular at Club Passim (formerly Club 47),the famous folk club in Cambridge.
-Bob & RaeAnn Donlin spotted him at their weekly Ceilidh and offered him an opening gig for Rosalie Sorrels, when she appeared ther for a 4-night run.
+Bob & RaeAnn Donlin spotted him at their weekly Ceilidh and offered him an opening gig for Rosalie Sorrels, when she and her backup band appeared there for a 4-night run.

 Since then he has been active on the Greater Boston folk scene, establishing himself as an enthusiastic singer-songwriter.

 He began singing at Art school when the Beatles and the 60s Folk Revival coincided.
 He was a regular at the Johannesburg Troubadour and at the Nite Beat in Hillbrow, and he became a favourite at the Minstrel Folk Club in Pretoria.

 Before emigrating in 1970 to the USA, he often featured at The Troubadour in Johannesburg and at The Minstrel in Pretoria, headlined at the Durban Folk Festival and also at The Johannesburg Folk Festivals.